Piriformis Syndrome Exercises That Actually Work

 Functional Exercises for Piriformis Muscle Syndrome

-Our system targets the root cause — dysfunctional mechanics — rather than isolated muscle tension.
+Our system targets the root cause—dysfunctional mechanics—rather than isolated muscle tension.
+We incorporate specific glute training exercises that focus on:

-• Controlled Hip Rotation — Builds stability and coordination through balanced movement.
+Controlled Hip Rotation: Builds stability through balanced movement.

 The Best Strengthening Exercises for the Piriformis

-• Wall Hip Lock Drill — Builds stance stability and pelvic neutrality.
+Wall Hip Lock Drill: Builds stance stability and pelvic neutrality—one of the best upper glute exercises.

-• Step-to-Rotate Drill — Restores connection between the core, hips, and legs.
+Step-to-Rotate Drill: Restores the connection between the core, hips, and legs.

 When to Use Piriformis Pain Stretches